-By speaking of the couple circle/square, one wants to evoke the perfection and happy union.
-That is why one is accustomed to say in Vietnamese: « Mẹ tròn, con vuông » for wishing the mother and her child a good health a the time of birth.
-This expression has been bequeathed by our ancestors with the aim of retaining our attention on the creative character of universe.
-The roundness and square are two foms taken not only by rice cakes (Bánh Chưng, Bánh Tết) or married couple cakes (Bánh Su Sê ou Phu Thê) but also Vietnamese old coins (or copper cash pieces).
-The form of this latter is related to the Vietnamese traditional cosmology: their roundness evokes that of sky and the central hole is square as soil.
+When speaking of the symbolic couple circle/square, one wants to evoke perfection and happy union.
+Starting from a square with 4 sides, one can have an octagon by doubling the number of sides.
+Then by continuously doubling the number of these sides, one finally obtains a circle with no sides.
+It is the perfect form (perfectissima forma) testifying to absolute perfection.
+That is why it is customary to say in Vietnamese « Mẹ tròn, con vuông » to wish the mother and her child good health at the time of birth.
+This expression was handed down by our ancestors to draw our attention to the creative nature of the universe.
+Roundness and square are the two shapes taken not only by glutinous rice cakes (Bánh Chưng, Bánh Tết) or wedding cakes (Bánh Su Sê or Phu Thê) but also by ancient Vietnamese coins (or sapèques).

 Old coin

-In ancien times, young married men are accustomed to exchange mutually a pinch of earth against a pinch of salt.
-They would like to honour and sustain their union and fidelity by taking the Heaven and the Earth as the witnesses of their engagement.
-One also finds the same signification in the following expression: Gừng cay muối mặn for reminding young married men that they should not leave themselves because the life is bitter and painful with ups and downs as ginger and it is intense and deep with feelings as salt.
+In the past, young couples used to exchange a pinch of soil for a pinch of salt.
+They wanted to honor and perpetuate their union and fidelity by taking Heaven and Earth as witnesses of their commitment.
+The same meaning is also found in the following expression: Gừng cay muối mặn, reminding newlyweds never to part because life is bitter and deep with ups and downs, just like the pungent ginger and salt that retain their flavor over the years.

 For speaking of virtue, one is accustomed to say in Vietnamese: